tensorflow/privacy/privacy/bolton/README.md

 ## Tutorials

-This module has a tutorial that can be found in the root tutorials directory, under boton_tutorial.py.
+This package has a tutorial that can be found in the root tutorials directory, under boton_tutorial.py.

 ## Contribution

-This module was initially contributed by Georgian Partners with the hope of growing the tensorflow/privacy library.
+This package was initially contributed by Georgian Partners with the hope of growing the tensorflow/privacy library.
 There are several rich use cases for delta-epsilon privacy in machine learning, some of which can be explored here: https://medium.com/apache-mxnet/epsilon-differential-privacy-for-machine-learning-using-mxnet-a4270fe3865e